grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 ### (a) Members

-A Member is an individual person, organization or an association of Members with a common purpose, who ratify and Implement a Clearing Union it or use implemented Clearing Union Instruments as per their local needs.
+A Member is an individual person, organization or an association of Members with a common purpose, who ratify and Implement a Economic Commons it or use implemented Economic Commons Instruments as per their local needs.

 There are three Member Classes, with the following rights and obligations:

 1. **General Members**:
-    1. Right to utilize all a Clearing Union defined Instruments
+    1. Right to utilize all a Economic Commons defined Instruments
     3. Right to hold or assign custodianshop of Ledger Accounts
     2. Right to delegate custody of their Ledger accounts
     4. Obligation to register any Instrument on a Ledger